galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 In this dataset:

-* almost all of the reads are between 248 and 253 bases long
+* Almost all of the reads are between 248 and 253 bases long.
-* 2,5% or more of of our reads had ambiguous base calls (`Ambigs` column).
+* 2,5% or more of our reads had ambiguous base calls (`Ambigs` column).
 * The longest read in the dataset is 502 reads.
 * There are 152,360 sequences.